chef/chef-web-docs/chef_master/source/fips.rst

 FIPS kernel settings
 ------------------------------------------------------------------
-Windows and Red Hat Enterprise Linux can both be configured for FIPS mode using kernel level setting.
+Windows and Red Hat Enterprise Linux can both be configured for FIPS mode using a kernel level setting.
 After FIPS mode is enabled at the kernel level, the operating system will only use FIPS approved algorithms and keys during operation.